mus-format/mus-go/README.md

 Variable-length data types (like `string`, `slice`, or `map`) are encoded as:
 `length + data`.
 You can choose binary representation for both of these parts.
-By default, the length is encoded using Varint (actually, Varint without ZigZag).
+By default, the length is encoded using Varint without ZigZag (see `...PositiveInt()` functions from the varint package).
 In this case the maximum length is limited by the maximum value of the `int` type on your system.
-This is ok for use on different architectures, because, if, for example, we try to unmarshal too long string on a 32-bit system, we will get `ErrOverflow`.
+This is ok for different architectures - an attempt to unmarshal, for example, too long string on a 32-bit system, will result in `ErrOverflow`.

-The serialization principle for types from this package is exactly the same as in the above examples.
-Let's consider the features.
+The use of this package is exactly the same as shown in the examples above.
+Let's look at the features.

 ### Valid String
-When deserializing a string, you can set a limit on its length.
+When deserializing a string, you can validate its length.
 This is done using the `ord.UnmarshalValidString()` function:
 ```go
 package main